-Lifetouch Photography will take traditional fall school pictures in September.
-The fall pictures need to have payment at time of the pictures.
-There are also pictures taken in the spring that you purchase after you have received them.
-Yearbook orders are placed in the spring, but using the fall picture.
+Lifetouch Photography is scheduled to take traditional fall school pictures in September.
+These pictures need to be paid before the pictures are taken.
+There are also pictures taken in the spring that you purchase after you have seen them.
+Yearbook orders are placed after the fall pictures are taken.